All photos by Rebecca Miller

 Noisey: Have you ever done online/app dating?

 Kristin Kontrol: Yes sort of, very briefly.
-I would say it’s not for me.
-I have enough friends that do the Tinder thing like it’s a part time job.
-That’s what it seems like; I can’t even imagine.
+I would say it’s not for me I have enough friends that do the Tinder thing like it’s a part time job.
+That’s what it seems like to me; I can’t even imagine.
 My friend group for the longest time was so fenced in by people I played with, people I met while touring, very small extensions of the band… I guess when you’re an adult you meet people at bars?
 But you probably vetted them on the internet first or matched, either by merits or the swipey how hot are you, it’s superficial right?

 I’m curious about it, but I can’t do it.